The first Western of Calhoun and Madison

 You, dear e-reader, and indeed theater audiences in 1949 too, might have expected a cavalry Western named Massacre River to be full of action.
 However, this black & white Allied Artists effort is rather more of a torrid frontier romance, with a love triangle central to the plot.

 Lts.
-Guy Madison and Rory Calhoun, real pals, both love the colonel’s daughter Kitty (Cathy Downs, a Fox player who was the Clementine of the title of John Ford’s Wyatt Earp saga and was Rod Cameron’s squeeze in Panhandle, but who later descended to 1950s B sci-fi flicks).
+Guy Madison and Rory Calhoun, real pals, both love the colonel’s daughter Kitty (Cathy Downs, a Fox player who was the eponymous Darling Clementine of John Ford’s Wyatt Earp saga and was Rod Cameron’s squeeze in Panhandle, but who later descended to 1950s B sci-fi flicks).
 Kitty turns Rory down in favor of Guy.
 Rory is awfully decent about it.

 Rivals for Cathy's hand